tasmota/docs/docs/Zigbee.md

 - Flashing with [CCLoader](https://zigbee.blakadder.com/flashing_ccloader.html) and ESP8266 ==(recommended)==
 - Flashing with [CCLib](Zigbee-CCLib-Flashing.md) and ESP8266
-- Flash with a dedicated [CC Debugger](https://ptvo.info/how-to-select-and-flash-cc2530-144/) and PC
+- Flash with a dedicated [CC Debugger](https://ptvo.info/how-to-select-and-flash-cc2530-144/) and Windows PC

 ### Flash Tasmota
 Once the CC2530 flashing process completes, you can re-use the  ESP82xx and flash Tasmota with Zigbee2Tasmota enabled firmware.
 Otherwise, you can use any ESP82xx device.